JohannesStutz/100-days-of-code/r1-log.md

 ### R1D8
 New project: Blurry.
 A privacy tool that automatically blurs faces in photos (and maybe videos).
 Developing in nbdev again.
 [First notebook](https://github.com/JohannesStutz/blurry/blob/master/00_core.ipynb) is very rough but proof of concept.

+### R1D9
+Played a bit with webcam and Blurry.
+Prototype for live face blurring.
+Works okay, although with very low framerate (~10fps).
+Next week: build a command line tool for image processing.
+Maybe web app.